hmd-shamsi/softwareArtImage/ass_3/src/README.md

 - _**background**_ consists of an abundant number of stars that are continously moving.
 - _**shapes**_ present include decagons, octagons, quadrilaterals, triangles, and much more.
 - _**colors**_ used are composed using calm shades of a gradient that subtely shifts from _alien_ green to _monster_ purple.
-- _**concept**_ is inspired by the numerous assignemts and sketches we have been assigned ranging from the construction of simple shapes to the complex inclusion of noise rotation using time-dependant functions.
+- _**concept**_ is inspired by the numerous assignemts and sketches we have been assigned ranging from the construction of simple shapes to the complex inclusion of noise rotation using time-dependant functions to implement animations.
 - _**story:**_ a curious alien is shown to go through dimensions in a process where he gets controlled by influence as he gets curious about triangluar candies that are out of his reach _(includes a little plot twist)_.
 - _**pictures**_ and a _**video**_ are previewed below!